-Func- tion Use Activate: - Switch the ignition on and turn the light switch to position AUTO. - From the base position, move the main beam and turn signal lever forwards >>> page 148.
-When the warning lamp ≣∞ is displayed on the instrument panel dis- play, the main beam assist is switched on. - Turn the light switch to a different posi- tion to AUT0 &gt;&gt;&gt; page 147 .

-Deactivate: OR: with main beam on, move the turn signal and main beam lever backwards.
+Func- tion Use Activate: ≣@ Switch the ignition on and turn the light switch to position AUTO.
+From the base position, move the main beam and turn signal lever forwards >> page 137.
+When the warning lamp ≣© is displayed on the instrument panel dis- play, the main beam assist is switched on.
+Deacti- vate: Turn the light switch to a different position to AUT0 >>> page 137.
+OR: with main beam on, move the turn signal and main beam lever backwards.
 OR: move the turn signal and main beam lever forward to manually enable the main beam.
 The main beam assist will then be deactivated.